Nigerian Coconut Buns Recipe

 Make the coconut milk

-1. Puree the chopped coconut meat with coconut water and drinking water in a blender
+1. Puree the coconut meat with coconut water and drinking water in a blender

-2. Pour the content into a nutmilk bag or fine mesh sieve over a glass bowl.
+2. Pour the content into a nut milk bag or sieve over a glass bowl.

 3. Then, squeeze out the coconut milk and set it aside.